humanitasheros-stack/kintsugi-cosmology/README.md

 **Kintsugi Cosmology: Integrated Rupture and Consciousness**
 A unified theoretical framework proposing that consciousness and being emerge not from preserved unity, but from the visible integration of rupture and fragmentation.

-This repository contains the full text of the work in accessible formats:

-- `Kintsugi-Cosmology-v1.pdf`
-- `Kintsugi-Cosmology-v1.docx`

 ## What this is